Nim: Index-k nim

-The winning strategy is as follows: Like in ordinary multi-heap Nim, one considers the binary representation of the heap sizes (or heap sizes modulo r + 1).
-In ordinary Nim one forms the XOR-sum (or sum modulo 2) of each binary digit, and the winning strategy is to make each XOR sum zero.
-In the generalization to index-k Nim, one forms the sum of each binary digit modulo k + 1.
+The winning strategy is as follows: Like in ordinary multi-heap nim, one considers the binary representation of the heap sizes (or heap sizes modulo r + 1).
+In ordinary nim one forms the XOR-sum (or sum modulo 2) of each binary digit, and the winning strategy is to make each XOR sum zero.
+In the generalization to index-k nim, one forms the sum of each binary digit modulo k + 1.

-Again the winning strategy is to move such that this sum is zero for every digit.
+Again, the winning strategy is to move such that this sum is zero for every digit.
 Indeed, the value thus computed is zero for the final position, and given a configuration of heaps for which this value is zero, any change of at most k heaps will make the value non-zero.
 Conversely, given a configuration with non-zero value, one can always take from at most k heaps, carefully chosen, so that the value will become zero.

-Building Nim
+Building nim

-Building Nim is a variant of Nim wherein the two players first construct the game of Nim.
+Building nim is a variant of nim wherein the two players first construct the game of nim.
 Given n stones and s empty piles, the players, alternating turns, place exactly one stone into a pile of their choice.
 Once all the stones are placed, a game of Nim begins, starting with the next player that would move.
 This game is denoted BN(n,s).

-Higher dimensional Nim
+Higher-dimensional nim

-n-d Nim is played on a $k_1\times\dots\times k_n$ board, whereon any number of continuous pieces can be removed from any hyper-row.
+n-d nim is played on a $k_1\times\dots\times k_n$ board, whereon any number of continuous pieces can be removed from any hyper-row.
 The starting position is usually the full board, but other options are allowed.

-Graph Nim
+Graph nim

 The starting board is a disconnected graph, and players take turns to remove adjacent vertices.

-Candy Nim
+Candy nim

-Candy Nim is a version of normal play Nim in which players try to achieve two goals at the same time: taking the last object (in this case, candy) and taking the maximum number of candies by the end of the game.
+Candy nim is a version of normal-play nim in which players try to achieve two goals at the same time: taking the last object (in this case, candy) and taking the maximum number of candies by the end of the game.

-Wordnim

-Wordnim is the verbal version of Nim where players form words from initial sets or series of letters until none are left or no legitimate word can be formed.